ImperialCollegeLondon/safedata_validator/docs/data_providers/data_format/overview.md

   like in a single dataset: we don't want you to spend time rearranging your data and are happy just to take the data in the natural tables you already use.

-The Summary, GBIFTaxa, NCBITaxa and Locations worksheet names should not be used for data worksheets.
-The Summary table **must** be present, but the GBIFTaxa, NCBITaxa and Locations can be ommitted if datasets do not contain taxonomic or location data.
+The Summary, GBIFTaxa, NCBITaxa, SeqTaxa and Locations worksheet names should not be used for data worksheets.
+The Summary table **must** be present, but the GBIFTaxa, NCBITaxa, SeqTaxa and Locations can be ommitted if datasets do not contain taxonomic or location data.

 ### File naming